 We test dust removal using fine particles of titanium dioxide.
 Smoke removal is tested by burning wood chips, and VOC removal is tested with acetone.

-Pollen is a common indoor air pollutant and is a typical test for air purifiers, but unfortunately technical difficulties with pollen testing have made it difficult to include that particular test.
+Pollen is a common indoor air pollutant and is a typical test for air purifiers, but unfortunately technical challenges with pollen testing have made it difficult to include that particular test.
 However, any model which performs well at dust and smoke removal should also be good at removing pollen.

 Test criteria explained